How a Nanny Should Discipline Your Kids

 Before you hire your nanny or sitter, sit down with your partner and lay out clear discipline guidelines.
-Then discuss these rules with your potential caregiver during the interview process (see nanny interview questions).
+Then discuss these rules with your potential child care provider during the interview process (see nanny interview questions).
 Gauge his or her reaction.
-If your caregiver doesn't respect your rules, he or she won't necessarily enforce them.
+If they don't respect your rules, they won't necessarily enforce them.
 This can lead to an uncomfortable situation down the road, as well as one confused kid.

 Stick to Them